Avoid the Crowds: A Comprehensive Waterhole Canyon Guide

-I still think Antelope Canyon is an incredible sight that you should try and see at least once in your life.
-However, if you are either trying to book a tour last minute or would like a beautiful canyon experience without the massive crowds, then I would suggest that you keep reading my Waterhole Canyon guide.
+I still think Antelope Canyon is an incredible sight that you should try to see at least once in your life.
+However, if you are either trying to book a tour at the last minute or would like a beautiful canyon experience without the massive crowds, I suggest you keep reading my Waterhole Canyon guide.
 Believe me, this breathtaking canyon won’t be a secret for long either, so this is your chance to tour it before the crowds get much larger!

 In this Waterhole Canyon guide, I am going to give you all of the information you need to plan a successful trip to see the beautiful Waterhole Canyon in Arizona.
 I cover the best times to visit and the best ways to get there so that you can maximize your sightseeing time on your trip.
 In addition, I outline some of the other top things to see and do in the Page, Arizona area and the best places to stay during your trip.
 With this information in hand, you can be confident that your trip to see the Waterhole Canyon will be one that you remember for the rest of your life.